kalberry/Budget-API/backend/README.md

 **Arguments**

 - `"name":string` optional.
-Change the name of the company you pay the bill to
+Change the name of the company you pay the pay period expense to
-- `"cost:float"` optional.
-Change how much the bill costs per month
+- `"cost":float` optional.
+Change how much the pay period expense costs per month
-- `"due_date:int"` optional.
-Change what day per month the bill falls on.
-Choose this or frequency
-- `"frequency:int"` optional.
-Change how many days until the next bill is due
-- `"last_paid:string"` optional.
-Change date when the last bill was paid in "MM-DD-YYYY" format
-- `"category:string"` optional.
+- `"category":string` optional.
 Change the category

 **Response**